GergelyTimeea/FileWatcherSMB/README.md

 - **Cancellation and Shutdown:**
   - The processor listens for cancellation requests (`stoppingToken`) so it can stop gracefully when the application is shutting down.

 ---
+## Docker

+Docker is an open-source platform that enables applications to run in isolated, consistent, and portable environments:

+- **Image**: the complete definition of the runtime environment, built from a `Dockerfile`
+- **Container**: a running instance of an image
+- **Docker Compose**: orchestrates multiple containers from a YAML file

+### Dockerfile

+The `Dockerfile` uses a two-stage build process to optimize image size and speed:

+1. **Build stage**
+   - Based on `mcr.microsoft.com/dotnet/sdk:9.0`, which includes the full .NET SDK needed for building the application.
+   - Restores dependencies using `dotnet restore` and compiles the project with `dotnet publish`.
+   - The published output is placed in `/app/publish`.
+   - This stage is used only for building and it is excluded from the final image.

+2. **Runtime stage**
+   - Based on `mcr.microsoft.com/dotnet/aspnet:9.0`, a lightweight image that includes only the .NET runtime.
+   - Copies the published application from the build stage into the `/app` directory.
+   - Sets the entry point to run the application with `dotnet FileWatcherSMB.dll`.

+### docker-compose.yml

+The `docker-compose.yml` file orchestrates the two main services and the necessary volume:

+- **Services**
+  - **rabbitmq**: runs the broker with management UI, exposes ports `5672` (AMQP) and `15672` (web UI), and stores broker state in a persistent volume (`rabbitmq_data`) to preserve data across restarts.
+  - **watcher**: builds the .NET container from `Dockerfile`, waits for RabbitMQ (`depends_on`), receives watch and connection configuration through environment variables, and mounts the local folder read-only for monitoring.

+- **Volumes** – defines `rabbitmq_data` to persist RabbitMQ messages across container restarts.
+---
 ## How Everything Works Together —  Summary: